Early assurance for undergraduate students

 Candidates granted early assurance privileges are required to complete the following in order to receive admission to the College of Medicine as M.D. students:

 - Students must follow all AMCAS Early Assurance plan application procedures and deadlines.

 - Students must continue to attend the same undergraduate college/university where they were awarded early assurance.
-Early assurance is non-transferrable.
+Early assurance is non-transferrable among participating schools.

 - Early Assurance students must be on track to successfully complete all required pre-requisite courses with a grade of “C-” or better to apply for admission to NEOMED.

 - Early Assurance students neither re-take the Altus Assessment CASPer test, nor re-interview at the time of application for admission to NEOMED.

 - Early Assurance Undergraduate admission decisions will be made by the NEOMED College of Medicine Admissions Committee in the September and October meetings.
 Candidates will receive an admission decision within two weeks.